PatelAbhay550/eduware/src/content/blog/list-of-18-biosphere-reserves-of-india.md

 The **Nilgiri Biosphere Reserve**, declared in **1986**, is the first biosphere reserve of India.

+### Which was the last biosphere reserve in india?

+The last biosphere reserve in India was Panna biosphere reserve, which was added in 2011.

 ### 🔹 Which biosphere reserve was last added in India?

 **Panna Biosphere Reserve** in **2011** was the last declared reserve.